 The classic sweet peppery flavor profile of Syrah/Shiraz complements the mild to medium taste of fish sticks and stands up well to the creamy tartness of tartar sauce.

 Mac-n-Cheese and Reisling

-The sweet acidity of a dry reisling pairs well with the creamy sweet big flavors of mac and cheese.
+The sweet acidity of a dry Reisling pair well with the creamy, sweet, big flavors of mac and cheese.